 Required Item Comments Qualitative aspects of accounting practices - Accounting Policies Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year, except for the adoption of the provisions of Governmental Accounting Standards Board Statement No. 96, "Subscription-Based Information Technology Arrangement (SBITA)".
-The School District evaluated the impact of the statement and determined the amounts were not material to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
 The accounting policies of the Entity conform to U.S. generally accepted accounting principles as applicable to state and local governments.
 The Entity's reports are based on all applicable GASB pronouncements.
 We noted no transactions entered into by the Entity during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.
 Qualitative aspects of accounting practices - Significant Unusual Transactions No matters have come to our attention that would require us to inform you about the methods used to account for significant unusual transactions.
 Qualitative aspects of accounting practices - Accounting Estimates and Management's Judgment Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the School District's financial statements were: • Actuarial assumptions related to the Other Postemployment Benefit Liability ("OPEB") • Actuarial assumptions and proportionate share calculations related to pension liabilities Asset lives for depreciable capital assets Estimates of certain receivable balances and allowances for uncollectible amounts Estimates for certain operating and long-term liabilities
+The most sensitive estimates affecting the School District's financial statements were: Actuarial assumptions related to the Other Postemployment Benefit Liability ("OPEB") Actuarial assumptions and proportionate share calculations related to pension liabilities Asset lives for depreciable capital assets Estimates of certain receivable balances and allowances for uncollectible amounts Estimates for certain operating and long-term liabilities

 Required Item Comments Qualitative aspects of accounting practices - Financial Statement Disclosures Certain financial statement disclosures involve significant judgment and are particularly sensitive because of their significance to financial statement users.
 The most sensitive disclosure affecting the financial statements are: Other postemployment benefit liabilities payable Pension plan information Outstanding bonded indebtedness Fund balances The financial statement disclosures are neutral, consistent and clear.
 Difficulties encountered in performing the audit We encountered no significant difficulties in dealing with management in performing and completing our audit.
 Going concern The auditor is required to communicate with TCWG events or conditions that, when considered in the aggregate; indicate a substantial doubt about the Entity's ability to continue as a going concern for a reasonable period of time.
 We concur with management's assessment that the Entity will continue as a going concern for one year from the balance sheet date.
-Significant risks We have identified the following significant risks in connection with our audit: Management override of internal controls Improper revenue recognition due to fraud The audit procedures applied as a result of the aforementioned significant risks were designed to and have reduced the risk of material misstatement to low.
+Significant risks We have identified the following significant risks in connection with ou Management override of internal controls Improper revenue recognition due to fraud The audit procedures applied as a result of the aforementioned significant risks were designed to and have reduced the risk of material misstatement to low.
 Corrected and uncorrected misstatements Professional standards require us to accumulate all known and likely misstatements identified during the audit (including passed adjustments and omitted financial statement disclosures), other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.
 In addition, corrected misstatements that were brought to the attention of management as a result of our audit procedures are also included in Appendix 1.